-Whether you prefer a black-and-white theme or daring color combinations, you can use the Style Editor to adjust the colors for your site’s text, lines, and background areas.
+Whether you prefer a black-and-white theme or daring color combinations, you can use the Site Styles panel to adjust the colors for your site’s text, lines, and background areas.

 This guide provides an overview of how to adjust colors for the different elements on your site.

 Note: Cover Pages have their own style options.

 Before you begin

 - Color changes apply site-wide, so changing the color for one element of a page, such as the Body Text, will change it on all pages.

 - To change the color of a specific section of text, like one individual word in a sentence, use a Markdown Block.